Racial unrest in Cairo, Illinois

 From 1967 to 1973, an extended period of racial unrest occurred in the town of Cairo, Illinois.
 The city had long had racial tensions which boiled over after a black soldier was found hanged in his jail cell.
 Over the next several years, fire bombings, racially charged boycotts and shootouts were common place in Cairo, with 170 nights of gunfire reported in 1969 alone.

-The unrest was a factor in the depopulation of Cairo.
+The unrest was a factor in the depopulation and overall decline of Cairo.

 Background

 Cairo's turbulent history of race relations is often traced back to the lynching of black resident William James.
 In 1900, Cairo had a population of nearly 13,000.
 Of that total, approximately 5,000 residents were African-American.
 In 1900, this was an unusually high black population for a town of Cairo's size, and five percent of all black residents of the state of Illinois resided here.
-As a result of the large black population in a town with a traditionally southern white heritage, race relations were already strained by 1900.
+As a result of the large black population in a town with a traditionally southern white heritage (despite the fact that Illinois is not in the South), race relations were already strained by 1900.
 On the night of November 11, 1909, two men were lynched.
-The first man lynched was a black man named William James, who was allegedly responsible for the murder of Anna Pelly, a young white woman killed three days earlier.
+The first man lynched was a black man named William James, who was allegedly responsible for the murder of Anna Pelley, a young white woman killed three days earlier.
 The second man lynched was a white man named Henry Salzner, who had allegedly murdered his wife in the previous August.

 The decline of the steamboat industry in the early 20th century hurt Cairo's economy significantly.
-By the time of unrest in the 1960s, the unemployment rate of Cairo was more than twice the national average and poverty was widespread among both blacks and whites in the city.
+By the time of unrest in the 1960s, the unemployment rate of Cairo was more than twice the national average and poverty was widespread among both black and white people in the city.